oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/3-labs-sync-github/3-labs-sync-github.md

 6. This may take a few minutes to complete.
 After the GitHub Pages are enabled, the message under **GitHub Pages** changes to **Your site  is published at https://arabellayao.github.io/em-omc/**
   ![Changes are published.](./images/git-hub-stage-git-hub-pages-settings-page-published.png " ")

-## Task 8: Access your workshop on GitHub
+## Task 6: Access your workshop on GitHub

 After your pull request is complete, wait a few minutes and perform the steps below.
-Github pages take approximately 5 minutes for the pages to be copied
+Github pages take approximately 5 minutes for the pages to be copied.

 1. This workshop for example is located in the link below.